JoshGelua/GestaltOnline/README.md

 6. Submit a pull request, providing a detailed description of your changes and the reasons behind them.

 Please note that contributions related to art and development are especially appreciated.
 If you're interested in contributing in these areas, please reach out to us at josh@gelua.ca with the subject line "Gestalt Contributing".

-## License

-Gestalt is released under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the codebase as permitted by the license.

 ## Contact